mtcbpdcdubai/Webtember_MTC/docs/Session 3.md

 2. Super fast reloading of webpage whenever you make a change.
 3. Compacts and merges all your JS code into just a few files, improving the loading times.
 Kind of like WALL·E 🤖 <!-- wassup, curious perceiver  -->

+## Components

+React has a really neat concept called "Component", which is one of the most important concepts.
+It can be thought of as "reusable HTML code"!

+Let's say you have some HTML code for displaying a person's name, image and details.
+You want to now repeat this 100 times for a hundred people.
+Well, you can't just copy-paste this 100 times!
+Even if you do so, it'll be difficult to make changes, since now you've to repeat every change 100 times.<br>
+Instead, you can define a React Component.
+A React Component is exactly what a normal "function" in JavaScript does, i.e. reusable code which can take inputs and give an output.
+In fact, a React Component is also just a regular JavaScript function!

+We'll cover this in detail in the next section.

 ---